-The College is a tax-exempt organization and individuals should request that sales tax no ot be collected in New York State.
-Unfortunately, the travel industry (e.g., airlines, rail, hotel, car rental, restaurants) frequently will not recognize this status and insist that taxes be paid.
+The College is a tax-exempt organization and individuals should request that sales tax not be collected in New York State.
+Unfortunately, the travel industry (e.g., airlines, rail, car rental, restaurants) frequently will not recognize this status and insist that taxes be paid.
 In these instances, the employee will be reimbursed for the taxes paid.
-If the supplier requests a tax-exemption document, a tax exemption letter or ST129 form can be obtained from the Dean of Administration, or is available on the Portal in the forms section.
+If the supplier requests a tax-exemption document, a tax exemption letter or ST129 form can be obtained from the Vice President for Administrative Services, or is available on the Portal in the forms section.
 Tax will only be paid on out of state travel.